 Lycurgan Athens and the Making of Classical Tragedy.
-Cambridge University Press, Cambridge Classical Studies series.
+Cambridge: Cambridge University Press, Cambridge Classical Studies series.
 2014.

 “Why 386 BC?: Lost empire, old tragedy, and reperformance in the era of the Corinthian War,” Trends in Classics (2015) 7.2 277-96.